mohammedi-haroune/notes/docs/other/beat-the-python.md

+# Beat the Python
-# 30 April online session on Zoom with Midev
+## 30 April online session on Zoom with Midev
 We did an online session from 2pm to 7pm, we explainded:
 - What, who, why and where
 - How to install, Jupyter (breveily)